Plant Profile • Full Sun, Part Sun

 Highlights

 This tall, stately native flower stands with a light saber of blue flowers in the summer.
 Butterflies and hummingbirds both love this plant.
-Great Blue Lobelia is easy to plant from seed; seeds planted in the spring will flower later in the summer.
+Great blue lobelia is easy to plant from seed; seeds planted in the spring will flower later in the summer.
 They love wetter areas, making them perfect for rain gardens or areas that collect water after it rains.
 Read on for growing tips!

 Lobelia siphilitica